 Medicare Supplemental Plan M

-Your Medigap Plan M will pay for two specific parts of Medicare Part A, the hospice care coinsurance payment or co-payments and the Part A hospital coinsurance and hospital costs for an extra 365 days after your traditional coverage have expired.
+Your Medigap Plan M will pay for two specific parts of Medicare Part A, the hospice care coinsurance payment or co-payments, and the Part A hospital coinsurance and hospital costs for an extra 365 days after your traditional coverage has expired.
 Both of these coverage categories could result in massive bills depending on your situation.

-Medigap Plan M also coverage Part B copayment or coinsurance.
-Every time that you go to the doctor or get a service that is covered by Part B, you will still be required to pay a small copayment.
+Medigap Plan M also covers Part B co-payment or coinsurance.
+Every time that you go to the doctor or get a service that is covered by Part B, you will still be required to pay a small co-payment.
 In most cases, this is a relatively small expense, but if you’re frequently going to the doctor or hospital, it can quickly add up.
-With a Medigap Plan M, all of all of those co-payments will be taken care of.
+With a Medigap Plan M, all of those co-payments will be taken care of.

 Additionally, you’ll also have the first three pints of blood for any procedure paid for.
 If you ever have surgery or are involved in an incident in which you need blood, you won’t have to pay for it yourself.
 It’s important that you get all the protection that you may need, and pints of blood could be one of the dozens of expenses that you may run into.